nucleus-angular/sass-framework/styleguide.md

 ### Icons

 This framework is designed with SVG based icons.
-SVG based icons are support in modern browser (the framework does not consider IE 8 a modern browser) and generally look better and more consistent on all browsers than icon fonts.
+SVG based icons are supported in modern browser (the framework does not consider IE 8 a modern browser) and generally look better and more consistent on all browsers than icon fonts.

 ## Nucleus Angular SASS Framework